 If you are unable to enroll in a class because it is full, there are two ways you may be added to a wait list: automatic or manual.
 You can find out the wait list options through CalCentral.

 2) Manual.
-An instructor or department can change a waiting list from automatic to manual (or vice versa) at any time.
+An instructor or department can change a wait list from automatic to manual (or vice versa) at any time.
 An instructor/department also can selectively choose to add students from a wait list and may not adhere to the sequential order of students on the wait list.
 (Students added this way are not charged a $5 add fee.)
-Departments may enroll students from a manual waiting list beginning the first day of Phase I through the end of the fifth week of instruction.
+Departments may enroll students from a manual wait list beginning the first day of Phase I through the end of the fifth week of instruction.

-Wait-listed students usually receive first priority for enrollment; however, there is no guarantee that you will be enrolled in the course.
+Wait-listed students usually receive first priority for enrollment.
+However, there is no guarantee that you will be enrolled in the course.
 Being enrolled from a wait list depends on a number of factors, such as whether the list is "automatic" or "manual," your position on the list, the size of the course, and whether enough space becomes available (through drops or an increase in seats).

 Units for wait-listed courses are counted as part of your unit total.
-You need to be actually enrolled (i.e., not on the wait list) in at least one course to be considered officially "registered" (in addition to having paid at least 20 percent of your registration fees and having no registration blocks).
+You need to be actually enrolled (i.e., not on the wait list) in at least one course to be considered officially "registered" (in addition to having paid at least 20 percent of your registration fees and having no registration holds).

 Graduate Students: File a Petition for Late Enrollment/Registration to enroll in classes.